Jour de fête: Themes

 In Jour de fête, several characteristics of Tati's work appear for the first time in a full-length film.
 Largely a visual comedy in the silent tradition, dialogue is used at times to tell part of the story and an ancient woman with a goat appears sybil-like on occasions as a commentator.
 Music is mostly diegetic, coming from the carousel, the village brass band, and the pianola in the bar.
 Sound effects are a vital element, with imaginative use of voices and other background noises, particularly of birds, to provide both ambiance and humor.

 Giving a sympathetic portrayal of what was already a vanishing way of life, where the villagers do not yet have cars or tractors and water comes from the pump, the film introduces what would be a key theme of Tati's films.
 Instead of rounded individuals rooted in communities, changes in Western society were turning people into operators of technology and consumers of its products.
-Though much of this trend originated in the USA, France was catching up fast.
+Though much of this trend originated in the US, France was catching up fast.
 Critics have noted how Tati turns the human body, with its inbuilt limitations, into a form of machine that performs tasks.

 A hidden factor in this and following films is that the old world of rural France is shown as one of curves, in space and in time, with people and their livestock following fluid relaxed routines, while the new world modelled on the USA operates on straight lines in rigid timeframes, symbolised by François literally cutting corners to speed up his round.